mmakboub/MiniTalk/README.md

 # MiniTalk
 Minitalk is a compact data exchange program that challenges you to implement communication between clients and servers using UNIX signals.
 As you embark on this coding journey, you'll create a seamless communication system where the server acknowledges messages and supports Unicode characters as a bonus feature.
 # Minitalk
-Explore the world of UNIX signals and challenge yourself to create a robust communication system in the realm of cis-3-Hexen-1-ol, a compound with an intense grassy-green odor found in freshly cut green grass and leaves.
+Explore the world of UNIX signals and challenge yourself to create a robust communication system between clients and servers.
    ## Key Features

    - **Client-Server Communication:** Implement a client and server system where the server displays received strings quickly.